How to Connect Bluetooth Headphones on Windows 10 [Works GREAT in 2019]

 - Connecting Bluetooth Headphones on Windows 10

-- Open the settings app of your Windows 10.
-You can also do it by pressing Windows Key + I. The screen captured above should appear
+#2.
+Open the Settings app of your Windows 10.
+You can also do it by pressing Windows Key.
+The screen-captured above should appear

-- Next, Click on the Add Bluetooth or other Device.
-Select the model of your device from the upcoming list, and click Pair
+#4.
+Next, Click on the Add Bluetooth or other devices.
+Select the model of your device from the upcoming list, and click Pair.

 How To Troubleshoot